lexnederbragt/MBV3070-H19/5_biopython.md

 help(SeqRecord)

 ```
-Question: can you figure out how many mandatory attributes this class has?
+Question: can you figure out what kind of data you need to have to create a SeqRecord?

 As you can see, many of the methods are simply the same methods as for Seq.

 Let's create a SeqRecord.
-The only thing you need to create a Seq object however is a Seq, and a text string that will become the id.
+The only thing you need to create a SeqRecord is a Seq, and a text string that will become the id.

 ```python
 seq_record = SeqRecord(seq = my_seq, id = "MyID")